metaplex-foundation/mpl-candy-machine/programs/candy-machine-core/README.md

 ### 📄 `update`

-This instruction updates the configuration of the Candy Machine.
+This instruction updates the configuration of the Gumball Machine.
 There are restrictions on which configuration can be updated:

 - `item_capacity`: can only be updated when `hidden_settings` are used.